pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 when using aggregations.
 We can double check this assumption by checking the "weights" assigned to the strings in the collation:

-To fix this, we could either change the collation for the table:
+To fix this, we could change the collation for the table:
 ```sql
 ALTER TABLE files convert to CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_as_cs;
 ```